-The international airline industry has undergone a major restructuring over the past five years.
+The international airline industry has undergone a major restructuring over the past few years.
 Airlines have had to adjust their strategies in order to accommodate a changing marketplace.
-With future growth in discount, business, and vacation travel all sectors of industry are forecasting expansion to meet global demands for air travel.
+With future growth in discount, business, and vacation travel all sectors of the aviation industry are forecasting expansion to meet global demands for air travel.
 Canadian airlines are faced with massive pilot retirements over the next ten years as the boomer generation moves on.
-Westjet, Air Canada, Jazz, and Cathay Pacific are currently hiring Canadian pilots on an ongoing basis.
-More than 85% of Selkirk Aviation graduates are employed with major airlines around the world; others find employment with corporate flight departments, charter companies, fire fighting squadrons, and the Canadian Air Force.
+WestJet, Air Canada, Jazz, Cathay Pacific and other airlines are currently hiring Canadian pilots on an ongoing basis.
+More than 85% of Selkirk Aviation graduates are employed with major airlines around the world; others find employment with corporate flight departments, charter companies, fire fighting squadrons, or the Canadian Air Force.
 The combination of an expanding air travel marketplace and ongoing pilot retirements provides a unique opportunity for Selkirk graduates to explore an exciting career in an industry at the leading edge of technological advances.